This story came in 4th in the TwiFanfiction Recs site's contest for Top 10 Twilight Fics Completed in April 2020. Thank you so much to all who voted!

-This story examines the theme of what would have happened if Edward stuck to his original plan to take Bella away when James threatened her — even if she didn't want to go.
+This is a Twilight reimagining that examines the theme of what would have happened if Edward stuck to his original plan to take Bella away when James threatened her — even if she didn't want to go.
 It picks up at the Cullen house after the baseball game, just before Bella is supposed to leave with Jasper and Alice.
 The background is canon up to that point.
 Things spin wildly out of control from there.
 Rated M for adult themes and occasional language.

 from Twilight, Chapter 19, 'Goodbyes', pg.
 403